telerik/xaml-docs/knowledge-base/kb-chat-showing-message-desktop-alert.md

 ---
-title: Show desktop alert with message
+title: Show desktop alert with message in RadChat
-description: Display alert for sent message
+description: Display alert for sent message in RadChat
 type: how-to
-page_title: Create a popup for new message
+page_title: Create a popup for new message in ConversationalUI
 slug: kb-chat-showing-message-desktop-alert
 position: 0
 tags: chat, desktopalert, show, message